carvedai/exfunc/README.md

 ## What is Exfunc?

-[Exfunc](https://exfunc.com) is an API service that allows you to easily take actions on different web pages.
+[Exfunc](https://exfunc.com) is an API service that allows you to take action on any website.

 ## How to use it?